vekatze/neut/book/src/commands.md

 Here, the `URL` must be the URL of an archive that was created by `neut archive`.

-After executing `neut get`, the information of the new module is saved to `module.ens`:
+After executing `neut get`, the new dependency information is saved to `module.ens`:

 ```ens
 {